 13. NinjaFirewall (WP Edition)

 The NinjaFirewall plugin is another with excellent coverage for WordPress.
-It comes equipped to handle the heavy issues, such as file monitoring and real-time detection.
+It comes equipped to handle heavy issues, such as file monitoring and real-time detection.
 This tool also delivers a Live Log allowing you to watch your site’s traffic as it happens.

 Some of the things that give NinjaFirewall a reason to consider it include multi-site support, IPv6 compatibility and event email notifications to keep you in the loop if something happens.